TabbyML/tabby/MODEL_SPEC.md

 *Note that the model itself must be compatible with ctranslate2.*

 ### ggml/
 This directory contains binary files used by the [llama.cpp](https://github.com/ggerganov/llama.cpp) inference engine.
-Tabby utilizes ctranslate2 for inference on the `metal` device.
+Tabby utilizes ggml for inference on the `metal` device.

 Currently, only `q8_0.gguf` in this directory is in use.
 You can refer to the instructions in llama.cpp to learn how to acquire it.